edakturk14/fuel-dapp-template/blog.md

 # Modular Blockchains & Building on Fuel

+TLDR:
+- Modular blockchains present a new architectural design by decoupling consensus from execution.
+This allows each layer to specalize for the fucntion they provide.
+-

 I've been learning a lot about Modular Blockchains.
 As an app developer, the protocol layer is not something I spend most of my time researching; however, the need for scalability becomes very clear, especially if you've made any transaction on Ethereum mainnet.
 Unfortunately, the costs are high, and the transactions are slow, especially during peak times.

 Modular Blockchains present a new paradigm to solve blockchain scalability.
 It's an architecture where the core functions of the blockchain are handled by separate, specialized layers which can unlock the scale required for mass adoption.